-SHW637.3 Distance between fences is recommended to be in I2-foot (3.5 meters) increments with the exception of some combinations: one stride in and out, 24-26 feet (7 meters); two strides in and out, 36 feet (II meters); three strides, 48 feet (I4.5 meters);
+SHW637.3 Distance between fences is recommended to be in 12-foot (3.5 meters) increments with the exception of some combinations: one stride in and out, 24-26 feet (7 meters); two strides in and out, 36 feet (11 meters); three strides, 48 feet (14.5 meters).
+In Rookie classes, exhibitor may add one stride in standard set standard set line without penalty as long as it is done consistently throughout the course.
+Footage of distance between fences must be on the posted courses.
+If footage is not posted then management is required to allow a course walk prior to class.
+Line must be measured with a measuring instrument.